From affordable, energy-efficient housing to inspiring care homes, each of our projects tells the story of a unique challenge and its unique solution.

 Accredited Passivhaus Design (APD) is our partner organisation; established to deliver Passivhaus certification, consultancy as well as explore leading Passivhaus technologies and design practice.

-See our Low Energy & Passivhaus projects here.
+Click through to see all our Low Energy & Passivhaus projects here.

 Our designs should deliver benefits beyond those enjoyed by the communities who use them.
-One area we believe we really make a difference is in the design of health care related buildings & medical facilities.
+One area we believe we really make a difference is in the design of healthcare related buildings & medical facilities.

 Having already established a focus on healthcare with innovative designs for medical centres, hospices and surgeries; Tooley Foster Medical was launched in 2021 with new resources and expertise.
 Our staff are supported by Steve Muller and John Marsh, two very experienced colleagues in the design of Health facilities in the NHS, private and veterinary care sectors.
 Steve has worked with us as a consultant since 2005 and has nurtured specialist expertise in mental health projects.
 While Johns' specialism lies in laboratory projects, having worked widely on major hospital schemes, GP surgeries, MRI installations and the National Decontamination Programme.
 He also leads on several public sector framework projects with NHS hospitals in London and throughout the South East.